-David Scott has worked at The Open University since September 2016.
-He has been a visiting scholar at a number of Universities around the world (including in Italy, USA, New Zealand) and is currently a Visiting Professor at the University of Toronto, Canada.
+David Gordon Scott has worked at The Open University since September 2016.
+He has been a visiting scholar at a number of Universities around the world including in Italy, USA, New Zealand.
+In 2019 he was a Visiting Professor at the University of Toronto, Canada.

 David gained an MA (with distinction) in Crime, Deviance and Social Policy from Lancaster University in 1996 and was awarded a doctorate in 2006 under the supervision of Professor Barbara Hudson from the University of Central Lancashire.

 His books include Against Imprisonment (Waterside Press, 2018), Controversial Issues in Prisons (Open University Press, 2010) and Why Prison?
 (Cambridge University Press, 2013).
-David is currently (with Michael Coyle) co-editing the International Handbook of Penal Abolition (forthcoming 2020, Routledge) and Contesting Carceral Logic (forthcoming 2021, Routledge).
+David is, with Michael Coyle, co-editor of the International Handbook of Penal Abolition (Routledge, 2021).
+His latest single authored book is For Abolition: Essays on Prisons and Socialist Ethics (published by Waterside Press in November 2020).

 A full list of his publcations can be found here: https://dscott.academia.edu/